Latest News SEO

 At 17:30 GMT on Thursday, 11th December, Google confirmed the rollout of the December 2025 Core Update, stating that the update may take up to three weeks to fully complete across all search systems.

-This is a slightly longer estimated time than the other core updates we’ve seen this year, with the June 2025 Core Update and March 2025 Core Update both taking around two weeks to complete.
+This rollout was slightly longer than the previous core updates this year, with the June 2025 Core Update and March 2025 Core Update both taking 16 days and 13 days, respectively.

 So what do we know so far?

-Well, all we know right now is that the December 2025 Core Update is a regular core update designed to improve the quality and relevance of results shown to their users.
+Well, all we know right now is that the December 2025 Core Update is a standard broad core update designed to improve the quality and relevance of results shown to their users.

 This broad update is rolling out across all regions, and there’s no indication that it’s targeting any specific industries, types of websites, or SEO practices.